Natural 2HDMs without FCNCs: TWO NEW 2HDM TYPES

-The SM-scenario is favored by present data.
+The SM values are favored by present data.
 This means that to a very good degree of approximation,

-which defines one condition for $h$ to behave SM-like besides its mass.
-This is normally referred as the alignment limit.
-In terms of angles we can approach this limit as: $\beta = \alpha + \pi/2 -\epsilon$, with $\epsilon \to 0$.
-Realize the implications of this in Tables~\ref{tab:couplings1} and~\ref{tab:couplings2}, as one obtains there $\xi_f^h \to 1$, enhancing the fact that $h$ behaves exactly as the SM Higgs.
-Therefore, our two proposed models satisfy the same alignment conditions as conventional NFC ones.
+This is called the alignment limit (AL).
+It defines the condition for $h$ to be SM-like besides the correct mass.
+In terms of angles we can approach this limit as: $\beta = \alpha + \pi/2 -\epsilon$ with $\epsilon \to 0$.
+As an implication of this one obtains $\xi_f^h \to 1$ in Tables~\ref{tab:couplings1} and~\ref{tab:couplings2}.
+This again shows the fact that $h$ behaves as the SM Higgs in the AL. Therefore, our two proposed models satisfy the same alignment conditions as the conventional NFC ones.
+To better understand the behaviour of the Yukawa couplings we rewrite the relevant $\xi^{(h,H)}_f$ in terms of $t_\beta$, $c_{\beta-\alpha}$, and $s_{\beta-\alpha}$.
+Including terms for the AL up to $\mathcal{O}(\epsilon)$ leads to